X Close

 Impedance (Z)

-A speaker voice coil is specified in Impedance, because its Resistance changes with frequency.
+A speaker voice coil is specified in impedance (Z), because it's resistance changes with frequency.

-Resistance (R) may also be symbolised as (Ohm) or the Geek letter omega (Ω)
+Resistance (R) may also be symbolised as (Ohm) or the Greek letter omega (Ω)

-8 Ω is the standard Z Impedance for speakers, measured at 400Hz.
+8 Ω is the standard impedance (Z) for speakers measured at 400Hz.

-4 Ω is the standard Z Impedance for car speakers.
+4 Ω is the standard impedance (Z) for car speakers.

 16 Ω was an earlier standard when only valve/tube amps existed.